Tipner West: Don’t Cross the Line

 What is protected for wildlife at Tipner West and what isn’t?

 Tipner West is a peninsula in the north west of Portsea Island, totaling around 25ha in size.
 Roughly 10ha at the north of the Tipner West peninsula is currently developed land, used by the cruising, boating and angling club, shipping yard, waste and recycling centre and Harbour School.
-A further 10ha in the centre of the peninsula is the decommissioned Tipner Firing Range, an important habitat that helps to support the wintering brent geese, but is not part of the legally protected area.
+A further 10ha in the centre of the peninsula is the decommissioned Tipner Firing Range, an important habitat that helps to support the wintering brent geese and waders, but is not part of the legally protected area.

 What is a Local Plan and why does it matter for Tipner West?